Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/monitoring/isolation_forest_anomaly_detection.md

 ![](.../stateful_isolation_forest_taxi_plot.png)

-From the plot you can see massive amount of anomalies in the end of January 2016.
-These outliers came from travel ban due to ["Snowzilla"](https://en.wikipedia.org/wiki/January_2016_United_States_blizzard).
+From the plot you can see a massive amount of anomalies at the end of January 2016.
+These outliers came from a travel ban due to ["Snowzilla"](https://en.wikipedia.org/wiki/January_2016_United_States_blizzard).

 ## Model release

-To create a monitoring metric we have to deploy that IsolationForest model as a separate model in Hydrosphere.
+To create a monitoring metric, we have to deploy that IsolationForest model as a separate model in Hydrosphere.
 Let's save a trained model for serving.

 Python
 :   @@snip[train.py](snippets/isolation_forest_anomaly_detection/train.py) { #save-section }